itzzjb/Docker-Beginner/README.md

 docker compose
 ```

-We need to create a docker-compose.yaml file.
+We need to create a `docker-compose.yaml` file.

 > [!NOTE]
 > If you want you can call this file any name.
 But this is the standard.

 > [!TIP]
-> Refer to the docker-compose.yaml file.
+> Refer to the `docker-compose.yaml` file.

 ### Using a docker-compose file to create containers
 > [!WARNING]
-> You need to be in the same directory as the docker-compose file in order to run this command.
+> You need to be in the same directory as the `docker-compose.yaml` file in order to run this command.
 ```sh
 docker compose -f <file-name> up
 ```